haroldcampbell/performance-grids/README.md

 ## The basic BoxGrid

-The basic `BoxGrid` is generate with the code snippet below.
+The basic `BoxGrid` is generated with the code snippet below.

 ```html
     <div ng-controller="DemoWeekController">